 I love my weird, unpredictable, deeply meaningful career, and I hope I can continue to use my voice, my skills, and my unwavering belief in change to keep making an impact—wherever I land next (or if I’m brought back at the IRC!).

-What is Fun & Freedom?
+Word of the Year: Fun & Freedom?

 At the start of 2025, I declared it my year of “fun and freedom” — freedom from burnout, body image baggage, and anything that dimmed my creativity.
 Then life handed me a plot twist: an unpaid furlough.